 - FileStream: writes in a file and can do automatic log rotation - WatchedFileStream: writes in a file and relies on external log rotation - TimedRotatingFileStream: writes in a file and can do rotate at certain timed intervals. - QueueStream: write in a memory Queue - StdoutStream: writes in the stdout - FancyStdoutStream: writes colored output with time prefixes in the stdout - stdout_stream.
-All options starting with stdout_stream. other than class will be passed the constructor when creating an instance of the class defined in stdout_stream.class. - close_child_stdout If set to True, the sdout stream of each process will be sent to /dev/null after the fork.
-Defaults to False. - close_child_stderr If set to True, the sderr stream of each process will be sent to /dev/null after the fork.
-Defaults to False. - send_hup If True, a process reload will be done by sending the SIGHUP signal.
-Defaults to False.
+All options starting with stdout_stream. other than class will be passed the constructor when creating an instance of the class defined in stdout_stream.class. - stdin_socket If not None, the socket with matching name is placed at file descriptor 0 (stdin) of the processes.
+(Default: None) - close_child_stdin If set to True, the stdin stream of each process will be sent to /dev/null after the fork.
+Defaults to True.